kkkqkx123/cargo-check-filter/README.md

 # Cargo Error Analysis Tool

 This project contains cli tool written by two language (Python and Rust)  for analyzing and categorizing Rust compilation errors and warnings.
-This tool automatically runs `cargo check`, categorizes the errors/warnings, and generates a detailed Markdown report.
+This tool automatically runs `cargo test --lib`, categorizes the errors/warnings, and generates a detailed Markdown report.

 ## Release Information (build by rust)